 Some Christmas Medicine

-Vanessa (Brooke Nevin), like many emergency room doctors, is always working and rarely gets any time off but this Christmas there seems to be a miracle as not only is she being considered for a promotion to head of trauma but she is getting time off and that means going home to her parents for Christmas.
-Whilst her return brings her back in touch with her former boyfriend Mitch (Steve Byers) it also means she gets to help out at her father, Bruce's (Patrick Duffy), medical practice which he plans on closing when he retires on Christmas Eve.
+Vanessa (Brooke Nevin - On the Twelfth Day of Christmas), like many emergency room doctors, is always working and rarely gets any time off but this Christmas a miracle occurs as not only is she being considered for a promotion to head of trauma but she is getting time off and that means going home to spend Christmas with her parents and brother.
+Whilst her return brings her back in touch with her former boyfriend, Mitch (Steve Byers - Catch a Christmas Star), it also means she gets to help out at her father, Bruce's (Patrick Duffy - Working Miracles), medical practice, which he plans on closing when he retires on Christmas Eve.
 But her time home makes Vanessa realise what she has been missing working in a busy emergency room where patients come and go so quickly.
-The question is when her holiday ends what will Vanessa do?
+The question is when her Christmas holiday is over what will she do?

-What you also get in "The Christmas Cure" is the familiar as we have a storyline featuring young woman returning home from the city and finding herself realising something as whilst she did good things in the city helping those in need of emergency care there were things which were missing both romantically and when it came to the people she treated.
-It is routine but that isn't a bad thing because like with so many Hallmark Christmas movies this is not about being different but making those who love these movies feel a certain way which this does.
+What you also get in "The Christmas Cure" is the familiar as we have a storyline featuring a young woman returning home from the city and finding herself realising something; as whilst she helped those in need of emergency care there were things which were missing both romantically and also when it came to connecting with the people she treated.
+It is a routine storyline but that isn't a bad thing because like with so many Hallmark Christmas movies "The Christmas Cure" is not about being different but making those who love these movies feel a certain way, which it does.

-What this all boils down to is that "The Christmas Cure" is simply a traditional Hallmark Christmas movie and one which whilst not overly memorable does deliver what you expect which is warmth and family friendly drama all dressed up in a pretty Christmas bow.
+What this all boils down to is that "The Christmas Cure" is simply a traditional Hallmark Christmas movie and one which whilst not overly memorable still delivers what you expect which is warmth and family friendly drama all dressed up in a pretty Christmas bow.